Marc Garneau: Political career

-Initial candidacy
+Initial steps (2006–2008)

 Garneau resigned as the president of the Canadian Space Agency to run for the Liberal Party of Canada in the 2006 federal election in the riding of Vaudreuil—Soulanges, which was then held by Meili Faille of the Bloc Québécois.
-The Liberal Party's support dropped off considerably in Quebec after the Sponsorship scandal and though considered a star candidate, Garneau lost to Faille by over nine-thousand votes.
+The Liberal Party's support dropped off considerably in Quebec after the Sponsorship scandal and though considered a star candidate, Garneau lost to Faille by over 9,000 votes.

 In the 2006 Liberal Party leadership election Garneau announced his support for perceived front-runner Michael Ignatieff, who lost to Stéphane Dion on the final ballot.
 With the resignation of Liberal MP Jean Lapierre in 2007, Garneau expressed interest in being the party's candidate in Lapierre's former riding of Outremont.
 Dion instead appointed Jocelyn Coulon as the party's candidate, who went on to be defeated by the New Democratic Party's Thomas Mulcair in the by-election.

 In May 2007, Garneau filed nomination papers to be the party's candidate in Westmount—Ville-Marie, after former Liberal Party deputy leader Lucienne Robillard announced she would not be seeking re-election.
 However, a week after filing his nomination papers Dion announced that he had hand-picked a candidate for the riding.
 Garneau later withdrew his nomination papers and announced he no longer had an interest in politics.
 In October 2007, Garneau and Dion held a joint news conference where they announced that Garneau would be the Liberal Party candidate in Westmount—Ville-Marie.
 Robillard announced her resignation as Member of Parliament in January and a by-election was later scheduled for September 8, 2008.
 However, the by-election was cancelled during the campaign when Prime Minister Stephen Harper called a general election for October 14, 2008.
 Though some pundits predicted a close race between Garneau and NDP candidate Anne Lagacé-Dowson, Garneau went on to win the riding by over 9,000 votes.

+Member of 40th Parliament

+Garneau was a member of the Industry, Science and Technology committee of the 40th Parliament.
+He also served on the Canada-Japan interparliamentary group.